-The e-cloth mop handle doesn’t feel as sturdy as the Norwex handle and the mop pads are thinner, but after weeks of at least twice-daily use, the e-cloth microfiber mop proves to work as well as the Norwex mop at just over half the price.
+The e-cloth mop handle doesn’t feel as sturdy as the Norwex handle and the mop pads are thinner, but after weeks (now years – see my update below) of at least twice-daily use, the e-cloth microfiber mop proves to work as well as the Norwex mop at just over half the price.

 I’ve decided to kick off my e-cloth vs Norwex review posts with the big ticket item: the mop.
 Looking at the stats on my blog (yes, I am a geek), I can see that “is the Norwex mop worth it?” is THE most popular question that brings people to my blog.